damonwan1/AutoScholarLoop/README.md

 auditable, multi-agent research loops.
-It helps users turn an initial research direction, recent papers, reference notes, and optional code into a staged research process that can generate ideas, run execution loops, draft papers, review claims, and package submission candidates.
+It helps users turn an initial research direction, recent papers, reference notes, and optional code into a staged research process that can generate ideas, run execution loops, draft papers, review claims, and package submission candidates (Part of BoundX, Yisuan Fangzhou).

 The project is developed for research automation scenarios at AI Group, CAS CNIC (Computer Network Information Center, Chinese Academy of Sciences).